ViniciusSimm/diabetes-predict/README.md

 Now, we had a somehow good result, so we were able to use DummyRegressor, from Scikit, to evaluate how good our model was so far.
 Surprisingly, the Dummy had a better outcome than anyother model tested so far, but was quite close to our best model.
 It worth noticing that R2_score had a negative outcome for the DummyRegressor.

+So, we had to keep trying new models and, after finding one that pleased us enought, start working with parameters to improve it even more.